Didrik Tønseth (skier)

 Didrik Tønseth (also spelled Toenseth, born 10 May 1991) is a Norwegian cross-country skier and runner.

+Biography

-He has competed in the World Cup since the 2011–12 season.
+Tønset has competed in the World Cup since the 2011–12 season.

 He represented Norway at the FIS Nordic World Ski Championships 2015 in Falun.
 Known for his classic technique, Tønseth proved to be equally adept at freestyle, proving this in the 30 km where he was the sole Norwegian with a shot at a medal.
 He narrowly lost the final sprint to Canadian Alex Harvey, and came fourth.
 He skied the second leg of the relay, earning him a gold medal after Northug's strong finish.

 In athletics, he represented his country at the 2019 European Cross Country Championships, finishing 24th in the senior race.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).